rugginoso/rapp/README.md

 Assertions
 ----------
-Use assert conditions on all function paramters on which makes sense.
+Use assert conditions on all function parameters on which makes sense.
 Assert expecially pointers values.
-Assertions on parameters are placed after variables dichiaration.
+Assertions on parameters are placed after variables declaaration.

 ```c
    int